 How do we steer our teams toward useful conversations in this time of crisis as leaders?

-Challenge: How can we shift our mindsets from being scared, paranoid and negative to being motivated, positive and solution-focused?
+Challenge to creating useful conversation: To shift our mindsets from being scared, paranoid and negative to being motivated, positive and solution-focused?

 If you do this now, you will be able to pick up faster than other organisations when the situation gets better.